VIDA-NYU/data-polygamy/README.md

 The plots ...

-## Source Code Overview
+## Repository Overview

 ## How To Build

-We use [Apache Maven](https://maven.apache.org/) 3.3.9 to build the code for the Data Polygamy framework:
+We use [Apache Maven](https://maven.apache.org/) 3.3.9 to build the Data Polygamy framework:

     $ cd data-polygamy/
     $ mvn clean package

+This generates a jar file, with the following name and path: ``data-polygamy/target/data-polygamy-0.1-jar-with-dependencies.jar``.
+For simplicity, we refer to this file as ``data-polygamy.jar`` throughout this documentation.

-All the dependencies are taken care of by Maven, except for [JIDT](http://jlizier.github.io/jidt/), [Java-ML](http://java-ml.sourceforge.net/), and [JavaMI](http://www.cs.man.ac.uk/~pococka4/JavaMI.html), since these libraries are not available in the central repository.
+Note that all the dependencies are taken care of by Maven, except for [JIDT](http://jlizier.github.io/jidt/), [Java-ML](http://java-ml.sourceforge.net/), and [JavaMI](http://www.cs.man.ac.uk/~pococka4/JavaMI.html), since these libraries are not available in the central repository.
 Therefore, we include these libraries, as well as their corresponding licenses, under [``data-polygamy/lib``](data-polygamy/lib).
-Please note that we **do not** make modifications to any of these libraries.
+It is worth mentioning that we **did not** make modifications to any of these libraries.

-## How To Use
+## How To Run

+To run the different steps of the framework, you will need [Apache Hadoop](http://hadoop.apache.org/).

+We strongly suggest users to read our [paper](#Links) before using our code.

+### Preliminaries

+Directory structure, data sets, header files, defaults files, ...

+### Common Arguments

+The following command-line arguments are available in all the steps of the framework:

+*Required Arguments*:

+* **-m**: identifier for the machine configuration of the Hadoop cluster nodes.
+These identifiers are defined in the class Machine in file [FrameworkUtils.java](data-polygamy/src/main/java/edu/nyu/vida/data_polygamy/utils/FrameworkUtils.java).
+For each identifier, information related to the corresponding machine is declared (e.g.: number of cores, amount of memory, and number of disks).
+Such information is used to set a few Hadoop configuration parameters.
+* **-n**: number of nodes in the Hadoop cluster.

+*Optional Arguments*:

+* **-f**: flag that forces the execution of the step for all the input data sets, even if the results for these data sets already exist.
+In other words, existing results or output files are deleted and the step is re-executed for all input data sets.
+* **-s3**: flag that indicates that the execution will read data from and write data to a bucket on [Amazon S3](https://aws.amazon.com/s3/) storage service.
+* **-aws_id**: the AWS Access Key Id.
+This argument is required if the **s3** flag is used.
+* **-aws_key**: the AWS Secret Access Key.
+This argument is required if the **s3** flag is used.
+* **-b**: the bucket on S3 where data will be read from and write to.
+This argument is required if the **s3** flag is used.
+* **-h**: flag that displays a help message.

+### Pre-Processing Step

+The Pre-Processing step is responsible for selecting data (from a data set) that correspond to spatial, temporal, identifier, and numerical attributes.
+This step also does a pre-aggregation that is fed to the scalar function computation step.

+To run the pre-processing step, run:

+    $ hadoop jar data-polygamy.jar edu.nyu.vida.data_polygamy.pre_processing.PreProcessing -dn <data set name> -dh <data set header file> -dd <data set defaults file> -t <temporal resolution> -s <spatial resolution> -cs <current spatial resolution> -i <temporal index> <spatial indices> ...

+where:

+### Step 1: Scalar Function Computation

+### Step 2: Feature Identification

+### Step 3: Relationship Computation

-## Experiments
+## Paper Experiments